Nasi Goreng50 mins

 - Soy sauce to serve

 Cook the rice in a large pot of boiling water for 20 minutes or until just tender.
-Alternatively, fry up with the other ingredients for 3 minutes in Step 7.
+Alternatively, stir fry 2 packs of Pure Tilda Steamed Basmati with the other ingredients for 3 minutes in Step 7.

 Over a medium heat, add one tablespoon of oil to a large non-stick frying pan or wok.
 When hot add the beaten eggs and swirl the pan until you create a thin omelette.
 Set aside to cool and then cut into thin strips.